bvibber/ogv.js/README.md

 WebM VP8/VP9 is slower, but works pretty well at a resolution step below Theora.

+AV1 is slower still, and tops out around 360p for single-threaded decoding on a fast desktop or iOS device.

 *Low-res targets*

 I've gotten acceptable performance for Vorbis audio and 160p/15fps Theora files on 32-bit iOS devices: iPhone 4s, iPod Touch 5th-gen and iPad 3.
 These have difficulty at 240p and above, and just won't keep up with higher resolutions.